AdobeDocs/analytics.en/help/implement/vars/functions/util-getqueryparam.md

 4. Set the [!UICONTROL Extension] dropdown to [!UICONTROL Core], and the [!UICONTROL Data Element Type] to [!UICONTROL Query String Parameter].
 5. Enter the query string parameter in the text field.

 The query string parameter value is stored in the data element.
-You can then reference the data element to assign Analytics variables.
+You can then reference the data element in rules to assign Analytics variables.

 ## s.Util.getQueryParam() in AppMeasurement and Launch custom code editor